 However, there is an easy way to deal with the burnt pan without using those wire sponges.
 Pour some water into the pan, and cover the pan with the lid.
 Turn on the electric skillet and let the water boil.
 The boiling water should dissolve the burnt area and help you clean the surface easily.

-If that previous tip does not work, consider taking some baking soda and mix it with little water.
+If that previous tip does not work, consider taking some baking soda and mixing it with water.
 Use the sponge and lightly scrub over the scorched area that you previously tried to dissolve with boiling water.
 Hopefully, the boiling water should help greatly with the rest of the cleaning process.

 Cleaning The Lid